EBA Mentorship Program

 Mentoring - whether formal or informal - is a vital part of nearly every successful legal career.
 Learning from the experiences of those who have navigated the complexities of a career in energy law, such as growing client relationships, transitioning from a firm to in-house or government positions and vice versa, or being the “first” woman or person of color to hold a particular position provides important perspective and insight that can help you find the best path for your own career.
 Mentoring is also well-recognized as key to creating a more diverse and inclusive workplace and community.

-The EBA Mentorship Program is run by the EBA Masters Council, a group of experienced EBA members who are committed to mentoring fellow members at the beginning of their legal careers or considering a mid-career change.
+The EBA Mentorship Program is run by EBA's Senior Lawyers Council, a group of experienced EBA members who are committed to mentoring fellow members at the beginning of their legal careers or considering a mid-career change.

 Meet the Mentors